JohnReyGimenez/Ruby_on_Fails/README.md

 </div>

-# RubyOnFails
+# Ruby on Fails

 **The framework that fails so I and possibly YOU can learn.**

-RubyOnFails is a minimal implementation of a Ruby web framework.
+Ruby on Fails is a minimal implementation of a Ruby web framework.
 It is being built from scratch to deconstruct and understand the "magic" behind Ruby on Rails.
 Think of yourself as Gandalf.
 In Middle-earth, you are not merely a conjurer, but a **Maia** sent by the **Valar**.
 To wield your power effectively, you need a conduit.
 - **Ruby is your Staff:** The fundamental tool that channels your will.
 - **Rails is your Magic:** The powerful spells that shape the world.